Lord & Taylor sold for $100M to rental clothing company

 Le Tote Inc. is buying the company from Hudson’s Bay Co., which gets a minority stake in Le Tote and will control two seats on its board.

 Lord & Taylor, founded as a dry goods store in 1826, has struggled recently as more people shop online.
-It has closed several stores, including its flagship on New York’s Fifth Avenue, which was shut for good earlier this year after more than a century in the 11-story building.
+It has closed several stores, including its flagship on New York’s Fifth Avenue, which was shut its doors for good earlier this year after more than a century in the 11-story building.
+There are currently 38 Lord & Taylor stores across the country.

+Le Tote, created less than a decade ago in San Francisco, said Wednesday that it plans to bring clothing rental to Lord & Taylor’s customers.
+With clothing rental, popularized by Rent the Runway and other startups, customers pay a monthly fee to get clothes shipped to them, wear a few times and then ship them back.
+Traditional retailers, such as Urban Outfitters and Banana Republic, are launching their own versions.

+Le Tote will pay Hudson’s Bay $75 million in cash when the deal closes, which is expected to happen before the holiday season.
+It will also pay Hudson’s Bay $25 million in cash after two years.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.